Top Tools for Efficient and Effective Content Marketing

 Next, to review search volumes and/or cost of advertising, I use Google Keyword Planner.
 I can plug in specific keywords and get current data back on them, but to find other keywords I didn't think of, I use...

-SBI! for WP
+Solo Build It! for WP

-SBI! for WordPress does a lot, including the provision of access to a wealth of premium content on business building, but the main aspect of interest to me is the Brainstorm It! tool.
+Solo Build It! for WordPress does a lot, including the provision of access to a wealth of premium content on business building, but the main aspect of interest to me is the Brainstorm It! tool.
 Using Brainstorm It!, I can do keyword research that not only brings back keyword data, but also helps me to discover related keywords I hadn't thought of, and stores them all for me for later reference.

 Of course, every blogger's toolbox should be filled with social media tools.
 From management and distribution, to the core apps that help keep you engaged and aware.
 These are the tools I use.